saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

 Header
 ======

-By default, Odoo header contains a responsive navigation menu and the company’s logo.
+By default, Odoo header contains a responsive navigation menu and the company's logo.
 You can easily add new elements or create your own template.

 Standard